-All those who read the Why did the Lord not observe the Sabbath, but gave sermons and preached the of everywhere, and healed the sick before the multitude in great meeting halls?
+All those who read the Bible know that in the Age of Law, Jehovah God decreed laws and made an explicit stipulation for the Israelites: Six days may work be done; but in the seventh is the sabbath of rest, holy to the LORD: whoever does any work in the sabbath day, he shall surely be put to death.
+(Exodus 31:15) We all know that observing the Sabbath is one of the laws Jehovah God decreed.
+God strictly required the Israelites to keep it; anyone who violated it would be condemned to death.
+Why did the Lord Jesus not observe the Sabbath, but gave sermons and preached the gospel of the kingdom of heaven everywhere, and healed the sick before the multitude in great meeting halls?
 Why did He even allow His disciples to pluck and eat ears of grain when they went through a wheatfield, hungry?
 Didn’t these acts seriously transgress the laws God Himself decreed?
 Why did He do that?
 What did He convey to people of that time through that?
 What was God’s will in it?
 Those questions were always lingering in my mind.
 To understand the truth, I fellowshipped with brothers and sisters in our church many times, but no one gave me an answer that conformed to the truth.
-It was not until I accepted the end-time work of and read the book “Continuation of The Word Appears in the Flesh” that I understood the ’ exact intention in doing work on the Sabbath.
-Next, let’s read what Almighty God says about it. know that in the Age of Law, Jehovah God decreed laws and made an explicit stipulation for the Israelites: Six days may work be done; but in the seventh is the sabbath of rest, holy to the LORD: whoever does any work in the sabbath day, he shall surely be put to death.
-(Exodus 31:15) We all know that observing the Sabbath is one of the laws Jehovah God decreed.
-God strictly required the Israelites to keep it; anyone who violated it would be condemned to death.
+It was not until I accepted the end-time work of Almighty God and read the book “Continuation of The Word Appears in the Flesh” that I understood the Lord Jesus’ exact intention in doing work on the Sabbath.
+Next, let’s read what Almighty God says about it.

 Today, Almighty God is incarnated on earth again and begins the Age of Kingdom.
 And He, aiming at men’s sinful nature, does a work of “judgment beginning with the house of God” to solve men’s satanic nature completely so that they can be real created beings and return before God.
 Faced with God’s work that doesn’t conform to man’s notions, how should we choose?
 Will we still hold on to the practices in the Age of Grace and be ultimately eliminated by the Holy Spirit, or will we choose to catch up with the Lamb’s footprints and receive the working of the Holy Spirit?
 I believe everyone has the answer within.